contagon/handbook/handbook/38-church-policies-and-guidelines.md

 	2. The member is current in all legal requirements for child and spousal support related to the divorce.
 3. If the bishop recommends that the sealing cancellation or sealing clearance be granted, he:

-	1. Fills out an Application to the First Presidency for the member using [Leader and Clerk Services (LCR)](https://lcr.churchofjesuschrist.org).
+	1. Fills out an Application to the First Presidency for the member using [Leader and Clerk Resources (LCR)](https://lcr.churchofjesuschrist.org).
 Leaders who do not have access to [LCR](https://lcr.churchofjesuschrist.org) instead use a physical copy of the Application to the First Presidency form.
 This form is available from the Confidential Records Office at Church headquarters.
 	2. Submits the application to the stake president.
 4. The stake president meets with the member.
 The stake president verifies that:

 	1. The divorce is final.
 	2. The member is current in all legal requirements for child and spousal support related to the divorce.
-5. If the stake president recommends that the sealing cancellation or sealing clearance be granted, he submits the application to Church headquarters using [LCR](https://lcr.churchofjesuschrist.org) or the form.
+5. If the stake president recommends that the sealing cancellation or sealing clearance be granted, he submits the application to Church headquarters using [LCR](https://lcr.churchofjesuschrist.org).
+See [6.2.3](6-stake-leadership.md#623-common-judge) about the stake president’s responsibility when submitting applications to the First Presidency.
 6. If the request is approved, the First Presidency provides a letter stating that the sealing cancellation or sealing clearance has been granted.
 7. After receiving the letter, the member may schedule an appointment for a temple sealing.
 The member presents the letter at the temple.